 - Identify all your tasks and commitments for the day or week.

-- Schedule specific blocks of time in your calendar for each activity, including breaks, meals, and transition times.
+- Schedule specific blocks of time in your calendar for each activity, including deep work, meetings, breaks, meals, and transition times.

-- Treat these blocks as appointments you can’t miss.
+- Treat these blocks as appointments you can’t miss, maintaining flexibility where necessary.

 Pros: